tikv/client-rust/README.md

 The TiKV Rust client is an open source (Apache 2) project maintained by the TiKV Authors.
 We welcome contributions, see below for more info.

+Note that the current release is not suitable for production use - APIs are not yet stable and the crate has not been thoroughly tested in real-life use.

 ## Getting started

 The TiKV client is a Rust library (crate).
 To use this crate in your project, add the following dependency to your `Cargo.toml`: